cocoltre/cocoltre.github.io/postlevel.md

 Overall, these features suggest that bursting posts are not just about *what* is said, but *how* it is said:
 emotion, personal stance, social framing, and concrete storytelling all play a key role.

+### Takeaways we keep to build our final recipe !

+- A REMPLIR QUAND PAGE TERMINEE

+These features are retained for downstream burst prediction models.

 <hr>

 <div style="display:flex;justify-content:space-between;gap:12px;flex-wrap:wrap;margin-top:20px">